biello/cocktail/README.md

 # cocktail
 A webapp about cocktails.

-I'm a graduate of 2017, just started my first job as a programmer a month ago.
+I just started my first job as a programmer at July 2017.
 It's my first webapp practice.
-Any advice and suggestions will be greatly appreciated.
+Any advice or suggestions will be greatly appreciated.
 Thank you.

 Frontend: Jquery + Bootstrap